charliecalvert/CloudNotes/Assignments/FunctionThis.md

         expect(result).toBe(window);
     });

-    it('expects a method of myObject called getThis to show this is myObject', function() {
+    it('expects a method of myObject called getThis to set this to myObject', function() {
         var result = myObject.getThis();
         expect(result).toBe(myObject);
     });